sunsided/sunsided/README.md

 At the core of it all, I believe in servant leadership and value inclusivity, diversity, experiment driven approaches and a positive error culture.
 Since 2017 I give my best to live these values on the daily; it has continued to be a transformative journey and a journey I would not want to miss ever again.

-With a fair bit of exploration into virtually all areas of coding, engineering and DevOps, I have touched most relevant programming languages of the last 20 years - however these days, I mostly type in Rust and C#.
+With a fair bit of exploration into virtually all areas of coding, engineering and DevOps, I have touched most relevant programming languages of the last 20 years - however these days, I mostly type in Rust.
 You can find my recent Rust projects [here on GitHub](https://github.com/sunsided?tab=repositories&q=&type=&language=rust&sort=stargazers) and [crates.io](https://crates.io/users/sunsided?sort=downloads).
 You can check my coding stats [here](https://github.com/sunsided/coding-stats) in the linked Gist.

 ##